JimmyZJX/SublimeAbella/README.md

 The `abella` executable should be in PATH by default.

 If you want to change the location, edit your user setting `abella.exec` and point to the currect **file**.
 The default value is `abella`, and you may change it to `/path/to/abella`.
+The preference file can be found at [Preferences - Package Settings - Abella].

 Highlighting
 ====